Password ManagerImport & Export

 Import Data from macOS & Safari

-Use this article for help exporting data from Safari or macOS and importing into Bitwarden.
+Use this article for help exporting data from the following platforms, and importing into Bitwarden.

 tip